jugglingdev/rock-paper-scissors/README.md

 ## Acknowledgments

 Thank you to [Vecteezy](https://www.vecteezy.com/free-vector/rock-paper-scissors) for the playful rock, paper, scissors cartoon featured in this project.

+Another thank you to [Nicholas Suski & Asif Mughal](https://www.codehim.com/animation-effects/javascript-confetti-explosion-effect/) for the confetti code.

 As always, shout out to everyone at The Odin Project for chipping in to make web development education free and accessible for everyone.
 Huge thanks to you all!